robertzhidealx/trade-ml/README.md

 ### Structure

+`server/app` contains the code for our app's frontend.

-`server/src` contains the code for our app.
+`server/src` contains the code for our app's backend.

 `server/forecasting/data` contains the data set we use for training our time series forecasting model and backtesting.